cofoeducistudent/BMMDB_c/README.md

 |2|<img src="support/colormind2.png" width="200">|
 |3|<img src="support/colormind3.png" width="200">|

-I did not stick strictly to these options of course,but varied slightly, as I felt a creative flair The colour was gained by analysis of the curtain image
+I did not stick strictly to these options of course,but varied slightly and felt a necessity for some creative flair The colour was gained by analysis of the curtain image

 **Google Fonts CDN**  was used to pull in the font style